Belarus: Military

 Lieutenant General Viktor Khrenin heads the Ministry of Defence, and Alexander Lukashenko (as president) serves as Commander-in-Chief.
 The armed forces were formed in 1992 using parts of the former Soviet Armed Forces on the new republic's territory.
 The transformation of the ex-Soviet forces into the Armed Forces of Belarus, which was completed in 1997, reduced the number of its soldiers by 30,000 and restructured its leadership and military formations.

 Most of Belarus's service members are conscripts, who serve for 12 months if they have higher education or 18 months if they do not.
 Demographic decreases in the Belarusians of conscription age have increased the importance of contract soldiers, who numbered 12,000 in 2001.
 In 2005, about 1.4% of Belarus's gross domestic product was devoted to military expenditure.

-Belarus has not expressed a desire to join NATO but has participated in the Individual Partnership Program since 1997, and Belarus provided refueling and airspace support for the International Security Assistance Force mission in Afghanistan.
+Belarus has not expressed a desire to join NATO but has participated in the Individual Partnership Program since 1997, and Belarus provided refuelling and airspace support for the International Security Assistance Force mission in Afghanistan.
 Belarus first began to cooperate with NATO upon signing documents to participate in their Partnership for Peace Program in 1995.
 However, Belarus cannot join NATO because it is a member of the CSTO.
 Tensions between NATO and Belarus peaked after the March 2006 presidential election in Belarus.